openquoll/react-mug/README.md

 // const readItResult = readIt(aMug, 'param1', 'param2');
 ```

-And by builtin, a merge-patch write action and a pass-through read action are provided:
+And by builtin, a merge-patch op and a pass-through op are provided:

 ```tsx
 import { getIt, setIt } from 'react-mug';